ocaml/ocamlbuild/manual/manual.md

 ### Rules and targets <a id="concept-rules-targets"></a>

-OCamlbuild knows about a set of *rules* to build programs, that provide a piece of OCaml code to build certain kind of files, named *targets*, from some dependencies (statically known or dynamically discovered).
+OCamlbuild knows about a set of *rules* to build programs, that provide a piece of OCaml code to build certain kinds of files, named *targets*, from some dependencies (statically known or dynamically discovered).
 For example, a built-in "%.ml -> %.cmo" rule describes how to build any `.cmo` compilation unit file from the `.ml`